Here's what's new!

 Facebook and TikTok have both reached out to us following the release of the report.
 YouTube has not.
 We hope to establish a productive dialogue with all platforms about how they can do better and how we can help them.

 We know that many of your supporter care teams are constantly faced with difficult-to-address questions about animal cruelty content on social media.
 As AfA Members, you can refer such queries directly to our advice page and our public reporting page.
 We will continue to collect information about online cruelty content and provide it to the relevant platforms or organisations on an ongoing basis.

 Animal advocacy groups must unite in the face of animal suffering across Asia and around the world!

 We need to reach out and ask more organisations to join us.
 Please help spread the word by sharing our news and social media posts, and encouraging other organisations to join the Asia for Animals Coalition network.

 UNITE THE MOVEMENT

-thank you for your support and for all you do for the animals.
+Thank you for working with the AfA Coalition, and for all you do for the animals.